StephenFluin/axelar-documentation/src/pages/controller/add-evm-chain.md

 ---
 # Add a new EVM chain

-import { Callout } from 'nextra-theme-docs'
+import { Callout } from '/src/components/callout'
 import { Bleed } from 'nextra-theme-docs'
 import Tabs from '../../components/tabs' import CodeBlock from '../../components/code-block'